KarlKadak/internship-task-1/README.md

 - when querying for weather data, the backend API also returns a link to an image representing the weather condition
 - when querying for city data, the backend API also returns a link to an image of the flag of the country where the queried city resides
+- the frontend app shows the image representing the weather condition when viewing a city's weather data
+- the frontend app shows the flags of the countries where cities reside in the city list and when viewing a city's weather data
+- deployed the production build of the frontend app to [GitHub pages](https://karlkadak.github.io/internship-task-1/) (running the backend locally is still required)
+- generated and deployed Javadoc documentation of the backend code to [GitHub pages](https://karlkadak.github.io/internship-task-1/javadoc)
+- generated and deployed a code coverage report of the tests for the backend code to [GitHub pages](https://karlkadak.github.io/internship-task-1/coverage)

 ## Guide for testing functionality